What Is Female Turkey Called

 What is a Female Turkey Called?
 A Deep Dive into the World of Meleagris gallopavo

 The simple answer to the question "What is a female turkey called?" is a hen.
-However, understanding the intricacies of turkey terminology goes far beyond this single word.
-This comprehensive guide will delve into the fascinating world of Meleagris gallopavo, exploring not only the names for female turkeys but also the terminology surrounding male turkeys, poults, and the various breeds and their unique characteristics.
-This knowledge is valuable for anyone interested in raising turkeys, hunting wild turkeys, or simply appreciating the natural world.
+Still, understanding the intricacies of turkey terminology goes far beyond this single word.
+This full breakdown will get into the fascinating world of Meleagris gallopavo, exploring not only the names for female turkeys but also the terminology surrounding male turkeys, poults, and the various breeds and their unique characteristics.
+This knowledge is valuable for anyone interested in raising turkeys, hunting wild turkeys, or simply appreciating the natural world But it adds up..

 Understanding Turkey Terminology: More Than Just "Hen"